kaaengine/kaa/docs/reference/physics.rst

     Collision handlers are your custom functions which will be called when a collision between a pair of defined hitbox nodes occurs.

     Another feature of the SpaceNode is running spatial queries.
-You can give the space node a custom shape (:class:`geometry.Circle`, :class:`geometry.Polygon` or :class:`geometry.Segment`) and ask which hitboxes on the scene collide with that shape.
-See :meth:`SpaceNode.query_shape_overlaps`.
+You can find hitboxes colliding with a custom shape (:class:`geometry.Circle`, :class:`geometry.Polygon` or :class:`geometry.Segment`) via :meth:`SpaceNode.query_shape_overlaps()`.
+You can find hitboxes colliding with a ray cast between points A and B using :meth:`SpaceNode.query_ray()`.
+Finally you can also find hitboxes around a specific point with :meth:`SpacenNode.query_point_neighbors()`.

     Constructor accepts all parameters from the base :class:`nodes.Node` class and adds the following new parameters: